Launch Planning – Boost the Buzz Around Your New Site

 5. Get others to review (and hopefully spread the word).
 Identify the influencers in your community and ask for their opinion on your new website.
 You may receive some negative feedback, but ultimately it will help you tweak and provide the best user experience possible.

 6. Submit for Awards.
 There are several interactive awards to which you can submit your website.
-For example, check out the Web Awards, Creativity Annual Awards, Internet Advertising Competition, Favourite Website Awards and probably the most famous of them all The Webby’s.
+For example, check out the Web Awards, Creativity Annual Awards, Internet Advertising Competition, Favorite Website Awards and probably the most famous of them all The Webby’s.

 Got any other ideas on spreading the word about your awesome new site? we’d love to hear them!

 June 12, 2018